These people do great research, and I have been fortunate enough to work with them over the years.

 BETHANY ROBERTON

-I’m an evolutionary biologist/behavioral ecologist and an assistant professor at Emporia State University.
+I’m an associate professor of evolutionary and behavioral ecology at Emporia State University.

 I conduct research on the causes and consequences of behavioral plasticity, with a particular focus on the influence of conspecifics and heterospecifics on the patterns of plasticity in fitness-related traits.